Marc Chagall

 St Petersburg

 Once in St. Petersburg, he enrolled at one of the schools organised by the Society for Promotion of Artists, where he improved his drawing technique under Nikolas Roerich.
-In 1908, he transferred to the well-known Art School of Ekaterina Zvantseva, where he trained under Leon Bakst.
+In 1908, he transferred to the well-known Art School of Ekaterina Zvantseva, where he trained under Leon Bakst - later the artistic director for Sergei Diaghilev and the Ballets Russes.
+(For more details see: Russian Painting, 19th-Century.)
 One of his early unrefined works from this period is Young Girl on a Sofa (1907), a portrait of his sister.
 Over the next few years he made significant improvements on this, in pictures such as Red Nude Sitting Up (1908), Self-Portrait with Brushes (1909), Russian Wedding (1909) and, Birth (1910).
 In 1909, at the age of 22, while visiting his native city, Chagall met Bella Rosenfeld, the educated daughter of a jeweller.
 Although she was only 14 at the time, they fell in love immediately.
 As age and circumstance made further contact between them impossible, Chagall returned to St. Petersburg.

 Paris

 In 1910, assisted by sponsorship from the lawyer Maxim Winawer, Chagall travelled to Paris, the art centre of the world and the Mecca for all aspiring artists.
-Chagall's initial impression of the French capital was not favourable, however he soon met a number of other Russian expatriate painters like Wassily Kandinsky, Chaim Soutine and the sculptor Ossip Zadkine, as well as the writer Guillaume Apollinaire, and the Parisian artists like Pablo Picasso, Georges Braque, and Robert Delaunay.
-Gradually finding Paris to his taste, Chagall set about studying the artistic innovations of the past half-century, notably Impressionism, Pointillism, Van Gogh's expressionism and Fauvism.
+Chagall's initial impression of the French capital was not favourable, however he soon met a number of other Russian expressionist painters like Wassily Kandinsky, the poverty stricken Chaim Soutine and the sculptor Ossip Zadkine, as well as the writer Guillaume Apollinaire (1880-1918), and the Parisian artists like Pablo Picasso, Georges Braque, and Robert Delaunay.
+Gradually finding Paris to his taste, Chagall set about studying the artistic innovations of the past half-century, notably Impressionism, Pointillism, and Fauvism.
 He also witnessed at first hand the developing aesthetic of Cubism, which he drew on for works like I and the Village (1911), The Poet (1911) and Adam and Eve (1912).

-During the period 1910-1914, Chagall exhibited several times in the Spring and Autumn Salon of the French Academy and in the Salon des Independents, and in 1914 Herwarth Walden - the owner of the noted Expressionist periodical Der Sturm (The Storm) staged Chagall's first solo exhibition in Berlin which was both well-received and financially successful.
-Meantime, unfortunately, war had broken out and Chagall was trapped in Russia.
+During the period 1910-1914, Chagall exhibited several times in the Spring and Autumn Salon of the French Academy and in the Salon des Independants, and in 1914 Herwarth Walden - the owner of the famous periodical and picture-gallery Der Sturm (The Storm) and a central figure within the expressionist movement - staged Chagall's first solo exhibition in Berlin which was both well-received and financially successful.
+(For the best examples of German Expressionism, and much more, see: Expressionist Paintings.)

-Following the Bolshevik Revolution in late 1917, he was appointed Commissar of Art in Vitebsk, where he began organizing exhibitions and opening museums of art, attracting major artists to the city, such as Kasimir Malevich and El Lissitzky.
+Following the Bolshevik Revolution in late 1917, he was appointed Commissar of Art in Vitebsk, where he began organizing exhibitions and opening museums of art, attracting major artists to the city, such as Kasimir Malevich (1878-1935) and El Lissitzky (1890-1941).
 However, not being a natural organizer, he resigned his post in 1920 and moved to Moscow.
 Here, life was altogether harder and he scraped a living teaching, designing stage decorations and painting murals.
-Meanwhile, Soviet attitude to art was becoming more politicized: modern art (like Chagall's) was out, Socialist Realism was in.
+Meanwhile, Soviet attitude to art was becoming more politicized: modern Russian art (like Chagall's) was out, naturalism was becoming the new style.
 As a result, he received permission to emigrate, and in 1922, at the age of 35, left for Berlin.
 He would not see Russia again for another 50 years.

 Another significant work of the pre-war period was In The Revolution (1937) which features the chaos and carnage of Bolshevism.
 Then in 1938, he produced a masterpiece - the White Crucifixion, an eloquent and evocative depiction of the commonality of Christianity and Judaism, which combined a crucified Christ with images of Jewish persecution - and a last angst-ridden canvas The Three Candles (1938-40).